griffin-php/griffin/README.md

 Migrations are tools to change system current state, adding features based on previous state.
-Generally, they are used to create database structures from scratch, provisioning tables or columns used a step-by-step approach.
+Generally, they are used to create database structures from scratch, provisioning tables or columns using a step-by-step approach.
+There are standalone tools to run migrations with PHP, like Phinx.
+Also, there are other ones embedded into frameworks like Laravel or Doctrine.

+If we check them, they use a linear approach, where next state must *migrate* from current state.
+Migrations can be rolled back, so if we want to revert some changes, we must *rollback* from current state to previous state.

 ## Example